monzo/docs/source/includes/_pis.md

 For further details on the rejection, the customer will need to get in touch with Monzo's customer support team which they can do via the in-app chat.

 **Sorry, we're unable to provide additional information on why this payment was rejected**:
-In certain circumstances, we're sadly unable to share any further information regarding why the payment was rejected.
+In certain circumstances, we're unable to share any further information regarding why the payment was rejected.

 ## Testing in the Sandbox